2 Diagnostic horizons and other differentiae

 Redox Segregations

 Redox segregations are mottles or concretions formed as a result of the reduction and solubilisation of iron and/or manganese, their translocation, concentration, and their oxidation and precipitation in the form of oxides Clayden and Hewitt (1989).
-They may occur as low or high chroma colours, or both.
+They may have low or high chroma colours, or both.

 Reductimorphic Horizon

-A reductimorphic horizon has a slightly peaty texture class, or low chroma colours (moist chroma 2 or less, or moist chroma 3 with value 6 or more) that occupy 50% or more of the matrix exposed in a cut face of the horizon or are dominant on ped faces.
-A reductimorphic horizon includes any subjacent layers or interlayers of peaty soil material.
+A reductimorphic horizon has a texture class with peat, or low chroma colours that occupy 50% or more of the matrix exposed in a cut face of the horizon or are dominant on ped faces.
+A reductimorphic horizon includes any subjacent horizons with peaty texture class.

-A reductimorphic horizon is a horizon strongly affected by reducing conditions as indicated by greyish colours consistent with long saturation by water.
+A reductimorphic horizon is a horizon strongly affected by reducing conditions as indicated by low-chroma colours consistent with long saturation by water, and will give a postive response to Childs’ test.
 The prolonged wetness may be caused by a water-table perched on a slowly permeable layer within the soil profile or by a groundwater-table.
-A reductimorphic horizon is given the horizon notification g (if more than 2% mottles are present, e.g. Bg, BCg, Cg) or r (if the horizon is almost or completely reduced, e.g. Br, BCr).
+A reductimorphic horizon is identified by the horizon suffix g or r.

 Saline soil material

 Soil salinity refers to the accumulation of water-soluble salts, mainly of sodium, calcium and magnesium.
-These can severely affect plant growth and land use, and increase soil erosion (Hazelton and Murphy 2016, p.
-95).
+These can severely affect plant growth and land use, and increase soil erosion (Craw and Rufaut 2024).

 Most soils generate some salt as a product of chemical weathering, with composition and concentration determined by the parent material lithology.
 Soils may also receive additional salt at their surface, transported by wind and/or rain.
+These salts accumulate as crystals in the soil profile or on the soil surface when rainfall is too low to dissolve and remove them.
 Some soils are affected by saline groundwater from marine or hydrothermal sources.

 Soil salinity is somewhat difficult to measure in the field in ways that can be strongly related to plant growth (DERM 2011).
 As a compromise, the electrical conductivity (EC) of a 1:5 solution of soil to deionised water is measured.
-Results exceeding 0.8 mS/cm within in the top 60 cm of the soil profile are considered significant enough to be considered in the classification of Gley, Recent and Semi-Arid soil orders.
-Exceedences within 30 cm of the surface are recognised in the classification of Raw soils.
+Results exceeding 0.8 mS/cm within in the top 60 cm of the soil profile are considered significant enough to be considered in the classification of Gley, Recent, Raw and Semi-Arid soil orders.

 Slowly Permeable Layer

-A slowly permeable layer is one in which the vertical saturated hydraulic conductivity is less than 4 mm/h (1.0 × 10–6 m/s) as measured by a standard method.
+A soil horizon that functions as a slowly permeable layer is one in which the vertical saturated hydraulic conductivity is less than 4 mm/h (1.0 × 10-6 m/s) as measured by a standard method.
 If no measurement is available then the horizon can be identified by the following morphological characteristics (Griffiths 1991):

 2. More than half of the peds are coarser than 10 mm (mean of the x and y axes in a horizontal plane) and meet one of the following: